isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 You'll notice this definition of `type:ℤ` is identical to the one from `module:Naive-Integers₂`; the only difference being that we've renamed `ctor:-_` to `ctor:-[1+_]`.
 This new name suggests that `bind:n:-[1+ n ]` corresponds to the number $-(1+n) = -n - 1$.
-By adding this -1 to all negative numbers, we have removed the possibility of a negative zero.
+By subtracting this 1 from all negative numbers, we have removed the possibility of a negative zero.

 Given this machinery, we can now name three particularly interesting integers: